-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 per family) under the High and Standard Option.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 if enrollment is Self Plus One or Self and Family) under the High and Standard Option.
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - When you use a PPO hospital, the professionals who provide services to you in a hospital may not all be preferred providers.
 If they are not, they will be paid by this Plan as non-PPO providers.
 However, if the services are rendered at a PPO hospital, we will pay up to the Plan allowable for services of radiologists, anesthesiologists, emergency room physicians, hospitalists, neonatologists and pathologists who are not preferred providers at the preferred provider rate. - YOU MUST GET PRECERTIFICATION FOR CERTAIN OUTPATIENT IMAGING PROCEDURES.
 FAILURE TO DO SO WILL RESULT IN A MINIMUM OF \$100 PENALTY.
 Please refer to precertification information in Section 3 to be sure which procedures require precertification.

-Benefits Description You pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it does not apply.
-Diagnos tic and treatment services High Option Standard Option Professi onal services of physicians PPO: \$20 copayment (No PPO: \$15 copayment for • In phy ysician's office deductible) office visits to primary care physicians; \$30 copayment • Routi ne physical examinations Non-PPO: 25% of the Plan for office visits to Office e medical consultations allowance and any difference between our specialists (No deductible) • Secon nd surgical opinions allowance and the billed Non-PPO: 35% of the Plan Note: S ee page 44 for coverage of Christian Science practitioners. amount allowance and any difference between our allowance and the billed amount • Emer gency room physician care (non-accidental injury) PPO: 10% of the Plan PPO: 15% of the Plan • Durin ng a hospital stay allowance allowance • At ho me Non-PPO: 25% of the Plan Non-PPO: 35% of the Plan • Profes ssional services of a physician at an urgent care facility allowance and any difference between our allowance and the billed amount allowance and any difference between our allowance and the billed amount
+Benefits Description You After the calendar Note: The calendar year deductible applies to a We say "(No deductible)" when on.
+Diagnostic and treatment services High Option Standard Option Professional services of physicians PPO: \$20 copayment (No PPO: \$15 copayment for • In physician's office deductible) office visits to primary care Routine physical examinations Non-PPO: 25% of the Plan physicians; \$30 copayment for office visits to Office medical consultations allowance and any specialists (No deductible) Second surgical opinions allowance and the billed Non-PPO: 35% of the Plan Note: See page 44 for coverage of Christian Science practitioners. amount allowance and any difference between our allowance and the billed amount Emergency room physician care (non-accidental injury) PPO: 10% of the Plan PPO: 15% of the Plan During a hospital stay allowance allowance • At home Non-PPO: 25% of the Plan Non-PPO: 35% of the Plan • Professional services of a physician at an urgent care facility allowance and any allowance and any difference between our allowance and the billed allowance and the billed amount amount